Name Change Announcement Email Examples and Advice

 - Keep it short.
 It is always a good idea to keep emails as concise as possible.

-A brief introduction is useful, but try to get to the point as soon as possible.
+Your announcement message doesn't need to be long.
+A brief introduction and explanation is useful, but try to get to the point as soon as possible.

 - Avoid getting too personal.
 Not only do you want to keep the email short for the sake of the reader, but you also want to avoid getting too personal.
 You do not need to explain why you are changing your name, especially if the circumstances prompting the name change are very private.
 If you want, you can briefly mention the reason for the name, especially if it is celebratory – for example, if you got married.
 However, avoid getting into too much detail.
 Remember that this is a professional email.